Implicit Bias-Like Patterns in Reasoning Models: Results

 \section{Results}

-We visualize the differences in the number of reasoning tokens between conditions across all 10 RM-IATs (see Figure~\ref{Figure: Main}).
-For each RM-IAT, we present our mixed-effects model results, where the beta-coefficients represent the difference in the number of reasoning tokens used in the incompatible versus compatible conditions, accounting for random variations in reasoning token counts across prompts.
-Table~\ref{Table: Descriptive Statistics} of the Supplementary Materials provides descriptive statistics of the number of reasoning tokens by RM-IAT.
-We report Cohen's $d$ as our standardized effect size, calculated as the mean difference in reasoning token counts between conditions divided by the pooled standard deviation of the reasoning token counts to facilitate comparison of effect sizes between RM-IATs (see Table~\ref{Table: Effect Sizes}).
+We first visualized Cohen's $d$ as our standardized effect size, calculated as the mean difference in reasoning token counts between conditions divided by the pooled standard deviation of the reasoning token counts to facilitate comparison of effect sizes between RM-IATs (see Figure~\ref{Figure: Main} and Table~\ref{Table: Effect Sizes} of the Supplementary Materials).
+Then, for each RM-IAT, we presented our mixed-effects model results, where the beta-coefficients represent the difference in the number of reasoning tokens used in the incompatible versus compatible conditions, accounting for random variations in reasoning token counts across prompts.
+We provide the descriptive statistics of the number of reasoning tokens by model and RM-IAT in Table~\ref{Table: Descriptive Statistics} of the Supplementary Materials.

-The mean number of reasoning tokens generated across all RM-IATs was 220.64 (\textit{SD} = 234.01).
-The reasoning model generated significantly more reasoning tokens in the association-incompatible condition compared to the association-compatible condition in nine of ten RM-IATs tested.